SemihDurmus/Handy_Resources/Django/Deploying_django_project_to_Heroku.md

 web: gunicorn prj_folder_name.wsgi
 ```
 7. Open heroku.com.
 Sign up if you have not already.
 New > Create new app.
 Write the name of the app and select a proper region.
-(Assume the name of the app as heroku_project_name)
+(Assume the name of the app as heroku-project-name)
 8. Open the app.
 Go to Settings > Config Vars > Reveal Config Vars.
 Write SECRET_KEY as key and your secret key which you should have already written in .env file to value fields and Add.
 9. Go to Deploy.
 Here we will use Heroku Git because it is much easier for those who has initiated the project to GitHub before.
 [Download and install Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if you have not done before.<br>
 10. Go to your CLI and and follow the code snippets below.
 Again make sure that the directory is src.
 ```
 $ git init
 $ heroku login
-$ heroku git:remote -a heroku_project_name
+$ heroku git:remote -a heroku-project-name

 $ git add .
 $ git commit -am "to deploy"
 $ git push heroku master
 ```
 11. Congratulations your project is deployed to heroku.
-Now you can reach your project from the url https://heroku_project_name.herokuapp.com
+Now you can reach your project from the url https://heroku-project-name.herokuapp.com
-12. One more thing: Your data in SQLite# database and user information does not exist any more.
+12. One more thing: Your data in SQLite3 database and user information does not exist any more.
 You should create data once again.
 It's good to start with creating a super user and make some customization at admin panel.
 13. Go to your CLI.
 ```
 $ heroku run bash
 $ python manage.py createsueruser
 ```
-14. Login to https://heroku_project_name.herokuapp.com/admin and manipulate data in admin panel.
+14. Login to https://heroku-project-name.herokuapp.com/admin and manipulate data in admin panel.
 15. Good tip is to try your paths, authorization and permissions by using POSTMAN.